19hours/sg-statutes/Acts/Stamp Duties Act.md

 (a) any equitable estate or interest in any property; or

-(b) any estate or interest in any property except property situated outside Singapore or goods, wares or merchandise, or stock or marketable securities, or any ship or vessel, or part interest, share or property of or in any ship or vessel,
+(b) any estate or interest in any property except property situated outside Singapore, and stock or shares,

+[Act 1 of 2013 wef 22/02/2013]

 shall be charged with the same ad valorem duty, payable by the purchaser, as if it were an actual conveyance on sale of the estate, interest or property contracted or agreed to be sold.